sahib/rmlint/docs/rmlint.1.rst

     equivalent to a directory listing.
 A depth of 2 would also consider also all children directories and so on.

-:``-l --hardlinked`` (**default**) / ``-L --no-hardlinked``:
+:``-l --hardlinked`` (**default**) / ``--keep-hardlinked`` / ``-L --no-hardlinked``:

-    Whether to report hardlinked files as duplicates.
-With ``--no-hardlinked``, if a set of hardlinked files is encountered, all except one are ignored.
-    The "highest ranked" (see ``-S``) of the set is the one that will be used for further processing.

-    Note that hardlinked files will not appear as space waste in the statistics, since they do not allocate any extra space if not all of them are removed.

-    Also look into ``--keep-hardlinked`` below.

-:``--keep-hardlinked`` (**default**: No.):

-    If set, rmlint will not delete any files that are linked to any original in their respective group.
-    Such files will be displayed like original (i.e. for the default output with a "ls" in front).
+    Hardlinked files are treated as duplicates by default (``--hardlinked``).
+If ``--keep-hardlinked`` is given, `rmlint` will not delete any files that are hardlinked to an original in their respective group.
+Such files will be displayed like originals, i.e. for the default output with a "ls" in front.
-    The reasoning here is to maximize the number of kept files, while maximizing the number of freed space:
-    Removing hardlinks to originals will not allocate any free space.
+    The reasoning here is to maximize the number of kept files, while maximizing the number of freed space: Removing hardlinks to originals will not allocate any free space.

+    If `--no-hardlinked` is given, only one file (of a set of hardlinked files) is considered, all the others are ignored; this means, they are not deleted and also not even shown in the output.
+The "highest ranked" of the set is the one that is considered.

 :``-f --followlinks`` / ``-F --no-followlinks`` / ``-@ --see-symlinks`` (**default**):